Bill to curtail U.S. domestic spying advances but political fight looms

 "All of the amendments would delay passing an excellent piece of legislation, one that's been worked on by Republicans and Democrats for months and months, some would say years," said Democratic Senator Patrick Leahy, an author of the Freedom Act.

-In a May 20 letter to McConnell and Senate Minority Leader Harry Reid, the NSA's director, Navy Admiral Michael Rogers, said the agency, with cooperation from telecommunications providers, could transition to the new system within the 180-day time frame set out in the bill passed by the House.
+The changes proposed in the Freedom Act could alleviate concerns of a federal appeals court, which ruled on May 7 that the programs as outlined in the Patriot Act were illegal.

-Another amendment would strip a provision allowing outside experts on privacy and civil liberties to argue in some cases before the secret Foreign Intelligence Surveillance Court.
+Another amendment would strip a provision now in the bill allowing outside experts on privacy and civil liberties to argue in some cases before the secret Foreign Intelligence Surveillance Court.

+Senate rules provide for up to 30 hours of debate before lawmakers vote on amendments, although Senate leaders said they expect votes later on Tuesday.

 Obama strongly supports the Freedom Act, and the White House has said the proposed amendments seem unnecessary.